EnzoBnl/enzobnl/bd.md

 There is a fallback to plain encoding if it turns out that there is too much unique values to leverage this encoding.

-In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful when it interfer
+In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful as it may it degrade other encodings efficiency.

 #### Delta encoding
 Only supported types are `INT32` and `INT64`.
 This Encoding leverage the **similarity between successive values**, for instance when integers are representing *timestamps*.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDQzNTg0MzcsLTIxNDA4MzE3NDksMT
+eyJoaXN0b3J5IjpbLTE5MDE4NDIxNzYsLTIxNDA4MzE3NDksMT
 U1NzE3Mzk1LDgwNDc1ODMzNywxNDgwNDU4Nzc2LDE5MDQ2NzY4
 MDgsMTE5MTY3Mjg4NSwtMTI1NzAwNTMwLC0xOTcwNzM1NDA0LC
 0xMjc0OTY2MzQsLTE0Mzc2MTIzOTcsLTEwNjY2ODAwODgsMjA5